Menu

 FEEDBACK

-Feedback received by employees from all mechanisms (both formal and informal) will be provided to the responsible Program Coordinator.
+Feedback received by employees (both formal and informal) will be provided to the responsible Program Coordinator.
 Informal feedback mechanisms include, but are not limited to, input received from all sources via:

 - Feedback/suggestions box